wili4m/entro.py/README.md

 <<< Include symbols?
 [Y/n]:
 ```

-Next, the tool will create a password as you wish and analyze if the password is secure or not:
+Next, the tool will generate a password based on user preferences and analyze its entropy to classify it as Strong, Medium, or Weak.

 ```
 --------------------------------------------------